Volt AI

 Setting Up a Provider

-Before anyone can use Volt AI, the team needs at least one provider configured in the team integrations area.
+Volt AI requires at least one provider configured in the team integrations area.

 Getting an API Key